aishulle/Flowchart-game/README.md

    npm run dev
    ```

-Repeat these steps for `queryflowchartgame` if applicable.
+Repeat these steps for `queryflowchartgame`

 ---